DEPRESSION & ANXIETY

 - Situational (Reactive) Depression is characterized by the development of symptoms in response to a specific and possible to identify stressful situation.

 - Atypical Depression is a type of depressive condition that produces some symptoms not usually found in people suffering from depression.

 - Melancholia – a less common and more severe form of depression which causes slowed movements and a complete loss of pleasure in everything.

-It is very important to get rid of prolonged periods of anxiety because it greatly weakens immune system and often leads, or at least greatly contributes, to numerous autoimmune diseases which are very difficult to recover from and much more prevalent among women than men.
-Also young women who suffer from anxiety have 80% higher risk of developing Alzheimer’s later in life!
-It is important to know about those risks and if possible read the chapter “Mind Cure” from Ministry of Healing to realise how dangerous worrying is.
+It is very important to get rid of prolonged periods of anxiety because it greatly weakens the immune system and often leads, or at least greatly contributes, to various health problems including the weak immune system, increased risk of cardiovascular diseases and cancer, or numerous autoimmune diseases which are very difficult to recover from and much more prevalent among women than men.
+Also, young women who suffer from anxiety have 80% higher risk of developing Alzheimer’s later in life!

 DIFFERENCES BETWEEN DEPRESSION & ANXIETY